hindu-comm/mail_stream_indology/2014/05/Mein_Kampf/117__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2014-May/039415.html)

-​What a gracious letter.
+What a gracious letter.
 I am very impressed by this response.

 Best regards,
-Dominik Wujastyk​
+Dominik Wujastyk